Click here for Waiting List Position Lookup

 Applications should be submitted with all appropriate documentation as outlined in the application packet for processing in person during office.

-Public Housing: Springfield Housing Authority Application
+Affordable Housing: Springfield Housing Authority Application

-WHAT DO I BRING APPLY?
+WHAT DO I BRING WHEN I COME IN TO APPLY?

 In order to process your application, you will need to furnish all the information and/or documentation listed below as it pertains to your household: